Federal Student Loans

 NMC participates in the William D. Ford Federal Direct Loan program (Direct Loan).
 The U.S. Department of Education provides funding and serves as the lender for Direct Loans.

-Direct Stafford Loans are fixed rate loans that do not require a credit check.
+Direct Loans are fixed rate loans that do not require a credit check.
 Loans are made in the student’s name, and the student is responsible for paying back the entire loan sum plus accrued interest.
 Eligibility is based on the student’s FAFSA results.

-Students who have borrowed a Federal Direct Stafford Loan at a previous institution may be able to use the same MPN for new Direct Loans borrowed at NMC.
+Students who have borrowed a Federal Direct Loan at a previous institution may be able to use the same MPN for new Direct Loans borrowed at NMC.

-The table below shows the annual and aggregate borrowing limits under the Direct Stafford Loan program.
+The table below shows the annual and aggregate borrowing limits under the Direct Loan program.
 Note that aggregate totals also include outstanding loans borrowed through the former Federal Family Education Loan Program (FFELP) which includes Stafford Loans and Guaranteed Student Loans.